shivam2695/StockNote/backend/README.md

 - Node.js (v16 or higher)
 - MongoDB (local or cloud)
-- Email service (Gmail, SendGrid, etc.)
+- Gmail account with App Password for email service

 ## 🛠️ Installation